-This policy outlines additional state and federal regulations and institutional requirements for the use of fetal materials in research by University of Wisconsin-Madison faculty, staff and students.
+This policy outlines additional state and federal regulations and institutional requirements for the use of fetal materials in research by UW–Madison faculty, staff, and students.

 For purposes of this policy: